 The next School Board Meeting will be held on Tuesday, May 19, 2022, at 6:30 p.m.

 Please use our Public Comment Form for citizen comments or questions.

 Newport News School Board

-|Mr. Scott is an Air Force veteran and a product of Newport News Public Schools.
-Mr. Scott was elected to the School Board in May 2012.
+Mrs. Aman is an attorney specializing in estate planning, trusts, business and tax law.
+She is a graduate of Newport News Public Schools.
+Mrs. Aman was elected to the School Board in May 2020.

 Clerk of the Board

 You may contact Clerk of the Board Tiffany Moore-Buffaloe at (757) 591-7416 or by e-mail at Tiffany.Moorebuffal@nn.k12.va.us.

 The Newport News School Board conducts a regular meeting each month.
 The Board welcomes input from the public.
 Each regular meeting provides two opportunities for public comments from individuals addressing topics not appearing on the agenda.
 The first audience with the public, not to exceed 30 minutes, is at the beginning of the meeting following the opening ceremonies and Board recognitions and honors.
 The second opportunity to speak is toward the end of the meeting, following the Reports/Information section of the agenda.